 National Research Conference for Careers Practitioners

-This event will be delivered in partnership by the CDI, iCeGS, AGCAS and NICEC
+This event was delivered in partnership by the CDI, iCeGS, the Graduate Futures Institute and NICEC

 Overview

-The National Research Conference for Careers Practitioners is an annual event, brought to you in partnership by the CDI, iCeGS, AGCAS and NICEC
+The National Research Conference for Careers Practitioners is an annual event, brought to you in partnership by the CDI, iCeGS, the Graduate Futures Institute and NICEC

 Theme for 2026: Sharing and showcasing practitioner research

-The upcoming National Research Conference for Careers Practitioners will focus on supporting careers practitioners in all settings to share their research, showcasing a range of excellent work across the whole careers sector.
-We’ll also be considering how practitioners can engage effectively with research and the importance of evidence-informed careers practice.
-As ever, we will have a range of expert keynotes, panel speakers and diverse parallel sessions for attendees, and a research poster fair open to all careers practitioners.
+The National Research Conference for Careers Practitioners focused on supporting careers practitioners in all settings to share their research, showcasing a range of excellent work across the whole careers sector.
+We also explored how practitioners can engage effectively with research and the importance of evidence-informed careers practice.
+As always, the programme featured a range of expert keynotes, panel speakers and diverse parallel sessions for attendees, and a research poster fair open to all careers practitioners.

-For the first time, the conference is completely free for all those working in careers and employability, or with an interest in this area.
+For the first time, the conference was completely free for all those working in careers and employability, or with an interest in this area.

-Many people see research as something undertaken by academics however, we want to inspire all career development practitioners to develop their confidence, undertake research and develop the evidence base.
-We want you to celebrate your research and to talk about how this has informed your own and others’ practice.
+Many people see research as something undertaken by academics however, we wanted to inspire all career development practitioners to develop their confidence, undertake research and develop the evidence base.
+We encouraged practitioners to celebrate their research and to share how it had informed their own and others’ practice.

-We encourage all members to attend this conference.
-You do not have to currently be a researcher to enjoy and learn from this event, and we welcome a range of perspectives and experiences.
-We look forward to seeing you there!
-Book now
+We encouraged all members to attend this conference.
+You did not have to be a researcher to enjoy and learn from this event, and we welcomed a range of perspectives and experiences.

 2026 keynote speaker

-We are pleased to have Dr Emma Bolger as our keynote speaker at the Conference.
+We were pleased to have Dr Emma Bolger as our keynote speaker at the Conference.

 Dr Emma Bolger is a Scotland-based freelance careers expert with 20+ years' experience working in education and careers as a lecturer, researcher and careers practitioner.